Xiaochao8/singleton/README.md

     * GetLocaleList: Get supported locale list
     * GetComponentList: Get supported component list
     * GetStringMessage: Get a message with optional arguments.
 Fallback to default locale is provided.
-    * GetComponentMessages: Get messages of a component.
+    * getComponentMessages: Get messages of a component.
 Fallback to default locale is **NOT** provided.
  * Provide cache management as well as cache registration.
  * Support fallback to local bundles when failing to get from server
  * Support fallback to default locale when failing to get a string message of a nondefault locale.